 Behaviour that would cause disruption or disturbance to neighbours or other hirers.

 The application of any substance or material including wax or other liquid to any part of the venue or its fittings.

+There is to be not heating / cooking of food in the meeting rooms; no exception.

+Room Hirers are not permitted to bring additional cooking appliance (electric or gas) without written permission from the Centre; proof of test and tag may be required.

 Hirers risk incurring a fine if it is found that they, or any guest, breach any of these requirements.